Zedelghem/pystatic/README.md

 function with only one variable, path of the folder where you keep your posts, and the script builds your website with two templates, one for the main page and one for the post page.
 Posts should be written in markdown.
 You style templates in a .css file.
 The complete website is saved in the site folder.
 That's it.

 > For the sake of future extensions the build_website function call in the build.py file looks slightly more complicated.
 It calls another function which reads in the configuration file, easy to understand by humans.
 So now you do not need to edit even that one line of code yourself.
-You can head straight to the CONFIG file.
+You can head straight to the pystatic.cfg file.

 Folder structure is as follows.
 ```
 |- pystatic.py
 |- build.py
-|- CONFIG
+|- pystatic.cfg
 |- LICENSE
 |-
 |- templates/